MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-5-storage-and-functions.md

     ![set camera transform](images/AzureLabs-Lab5-30.png)

-## Step 5 - Setting up the Unity Scene
+## Chapter 5 - Setting up the Unity Scene

 1. Right-click in an empty area of the **Hierarchy** Panel, under **3D Object**, add a ***Plane***.